 “For example, a customer recently asked us to change the way their aircraft were identified.
 So we modified our software and sent them a new version a few days later.”

 Vigilant has four suites of software.
 The most basic is FlightHorizon GCS™, which utilizes an aviation transponder along with an optional ground-based radar attached to a laptop or ground control workstation.
-This system provides situational awareness and collision avoidance commands to the ground-based drone pilot.
+This system provides airspace management and commands to maintain well-clear distances to the ground-based drone pilot.

 The newest, soon to be released software is FlightHorizon FLEET™.
 This cloud-based online system collects flight logs from multiple FlightHorizon installations to facilitate centralized reporting, management of licenses, and replay of fleet flights.

 “Right now, we have a lot of demand for all four versions,” says Mr. Epperson.
 “There’s more interest than we expected in the FLEET product, probably because there are so many organizations that fly numerous aircraft.
 They want to be able to monitor and have a management oversight tool for their fleet.”

 But whether the drones are flown individually or in fleets, only the sky’s the limit regarding their possible uses.
 “The types of flight operations we’re focused on,” explains the CEO, “are called industrial flying because the tasks are generally asset inspections as well as incident or event response.
 Our customers are the ones who are leading the way.”

 “Unmanned aircraft that are fitted with multi-spectral sensors and infrared cameras can determine growth patterns and problems in agriculture and cattle.
 Some companies have other specialized niches, such as doing produced oil and gas well water estimations or mine tailing estimations based on 3-D pictures.”